UoB-CSA/setup-guides/aws/create-instance.md

 # Creating an AWS Instance

-This will help you setup an instance on AWS.
+This will help you setup an instance on AWS (**Just ingore, click OK on pop-ups pertaining to budget).**

 * Log into Amazon Academy using the email you were sent and click "AWS Academy Learner Lab - Foun..." (magenta box in image):